ulyssa/ulyssa.net/content/_index.md

 ## iamb

-[github][iamb] / [crates.io][crate:iamb] / [matrix][matrix:iamb]
+[iamb.chat] / [github][iamb] / [crates.io][crate:iamb] / [matrix][matrix:iamb]

 `iamb` is a TUI [Matrix] client that uses Vim keybindings.
-It's still a work in progress, but it includes support for:
+It includes support for:

-- Multiple Matrix accounts
-- Emoji reactions to messages
+- Threads, spaces, E2EE, and read receipts
+- Image previews in terminals that support it (sixels, Kitty, and iTerm2), or using pixelated blocks for those that don't
+- Notifications via terminal bell or desktop environment
-- Message editing, replies, and redactions
+- Creating, joining, and leaving rooms
-- Sending and rendering Markdown-formatted messages
+- Sending and accepting room invitations
-- Uploading and downloading attachments
+- Editing, redacting, and reacting to messages
-- Read markers
+- Custom keybindings
-- Matrix Spaces
+- Multiple profiles

 ## termsketch